dotMR/knowledge-base/SaaS-onboarding-evaluation-framework.md

 The best onboarding experiences:

+* Are easy
 * Frame the conversation in regards to __user benefits__ rather than __software features__
-* closely align with getting people from A to B in their lives.
+* Closely align with getting people from A to B in their lives.
+* Allow users to reach the 'aha!' moment of understanding your product __before__ they sign up (not once they start using it)

 How to do this?

 * Make adoption easy
 * Align yourself and your product with user success
 * Answer questions before they are asked
-* Don't assume any level of familiarity with the functionality
+* Don't assume any level of familiarity with the product

-###Objectives
-The goal of the onboarding process is to:

-1. Convince viewers to try out your service
-2. Convert trial users to become paid users

 ###Metrics